 (617) 661-5575 (pediatrics only)

-Flu season has arrived, but there is still time to receive a flu vaccine.
+Walk-in flu clinics will begin at the Smith Campus Center on Monday, October 1, 2018, and will be offered around campus at various locations.
 Studies show that those who receive the vaccine and become infected with the flu can experience reduced severity and duration of illness.

 What is influenza?

 Influenza (often called flu) is a contagious illness caused by the influenza virus.
 Symptoms include fever, cough, muscle aches, headache, runny nose, sore throat, and general weakness.
 The onset of these symptoms may be sudden.
 These symptoms can range from mild to severe.

 The viruses that cause flu live in the nose and throat and are sprayed into the air when an infected person sneezes, coughs, or speaks.
 People nearby can then breathe in the virus.
 Flu symptoms usually start one to three days after a person inhales the virus, but it can be longer.
 Most people spread the flu virus from one day before their symptoms begin until about a week afterward.

 Is flu dangerous?